-There are a limited number of visas for victims – and their immediate family members – of specific crimes, who have subsequently endured some form of suffered mental, emotional, or physical abuse, and who are deemed potentially useful to investigators, prosecutors, and law enforcement agencies in regards to the same crime that victimized them.
+There are a limited number of visas for victims – and their immediate family members – of specific crimes, who have subsequently suffered from some form of mental, emotional, or physical abuse, and who are deemed potentially useful to investigators, prosecutors, and law enforcement agencies in regards to the same crime that victimized them.

 Not all crimes qualify.
 To qualify, it must be a violent crime such as an assault with a deadly weapon or domestic violence, rape, sexual assault, blackmail or extortion, or kidnapping.
 If you were a victim of a crime, you need to check with a qualified immigration attorney to see if you were a victim of a qualifying crime.

-In Charlotte, you must request certification that you cooperated with their police force within five years of the crime.
-They will only accept certification requests for crimes that occurred up to five years.
+You often must request certification that you cooperated with the police force within five years of the crime.
+In Charlotte, for example, they will only accept certification requests for crimes that occurred up to five years ago.

 If a government authority certifies your case and you can prove that you have suffered mental and physical harm, then you can apply for a U Visa.
 There are waivers available to the applicants that have entered the US without a visa or those that have other immigration violations.
 There are 10,000 visas available every year.
 If they run out of visas but you are deemed to have qualified for the U Visa, then you should be able to receive deferred action and obtain a work permit while waiting for the visas to become available.